markgoetz/portfolio/src/markdown-pages/resume.md

 - Consult with product owners and designers to assess technical feasibility of ideas, and advise on alternatives as needed
 - Led development of internal office project with React, Redux, TypeScript, and Sass; coordinated efforts of a front-end and back-end developer, resulting in a dashboard that is used on a daily basis throughout the office
 - Give internal presentations about JavaScript technologies and techniques to larger front-end team
-- Guide associate-level engineers on technical concerns and career development
+- Guide associate- and staff-level engineers on technical concerns and career development

 ### User Experience Architect